ziiho08/Attention-LRCN/README.md

 ```
 python3 merge_PPG.py
 ```
-to get merged PPG data.
+to get merged PPG data as input to the Attention-LRCN model.